We're giving you tips on how to deal with these creepy intuders...

 How do I get rid of bed bugs?

-Getting rid of bed bugs yourself
+Getting rid of them yourself:

 If you catch the bed bug problem early, you can try to treat it yourself: